Heaviest objects in the Universe

 The Tarantula Nebula

-La nebula called 30 Doradus is located in the Large Magellanic Cloud, a minor satellite galaxy that orbits our Milky Way, and is located approximately 170.000 light years from Earth.
+La nebula called 30 Doradus is located in the Large Magellanic Cloud, a minor satellite galaxy orbiting our Milky Way, located approximately 170.000 light-years from Earth.
 It is widely recognized as the most intricate and dynamic region for star formation within the galaxies present in the Local Group.
+In this context, it is fascinating to explore the processes of star formation, which are fundamental to our understanding of the cosmos.
+Furthermore, this nebula helps us better understand the types of nebulae and its relationship with the heaviest objects in the universe.

 The most significant void in space to date is the supervoid located in the constellation Eridanus.